-I am a wife, mum, dog lover, chicken whisperer, Head Chef, party co-host, Montessorian, herbalist, Stott Pilates trainer, chief home decorator/designer, gardener, landscaper, and supermodel trophy wife.
+I am a wife, mum, dog lover, chicken whisperer, beekeeper, head chef, party co-host, Montessorian, herbalist, Stott Pilates trained instructor, chief home decorator/designer, head gardener, landscaper, and supermodel trophy wife.
 Well, the last one I added in for fun.

 All recipes on this blog are my own unless specified otherwise.
-I like sharing my recipes and hope that you’ll try some and let me know how you liked them.
-Be sure to buy the freshest, most local, and in season produce you can find.
+I like sharing my family-approved recipes and hope that you’ll try some and let me know how you liked them.
+Be sure to buy the freshest, most local, and in season produce you can afford.
 If it’s organic and local you are winning.
-You’ll notice a difference in taste and you’ll be eating something more nutrition dense while supporting a local farmer.
+You’ll definitely notice a difference in taste and you’ll be eating something more nutrition dense while supporting a local farmer.
 Better yet – grow your own!

 #1. organic local

 #2. local farms that utilize IPM (integrated pest management) methods